Florida teen with terminal cancer to marry high school sweetheart with help from community

 Dustin Snyder, 19, plans to marry his high school sweetheart, Sierra on Sunday at the Big Red Barn.
 The Big Red Barn is donating their space for the nuptials free of charge.

-His mother, Cassandra Fondahn tells ABC Action News it's been a whirlwind the last few days as they decided they have to give Snyder his wish sooner than later.
+His mother, Cassandra Fondahn said it's been a whirlwind the last few days as they decided they have to give Snyder his wish sooner than later.

 At 18, Snyder was diagnosed with synovial sarcoma, a rare form of cancer -- after months of chemotherapy, the cancer was gone.

-Fondahn tells us just three weeks ago, Snyder was rushed to the hospital with abdominal cramps where they found out the cancer came back.
+Fondahn said just three weeks ago, Snyder was rushed to the hospital with abdominal cramps where they found out the cancer came back.

-Snyder is now on hospice as he knows his days are becoming numbered.
+Snyder is now on hospice care as he knows his days are becoming numbered.

 The Valrico teen's older sister who lives in Jacksonville created a GofundMe account to get donations for the wedding.